 (III) Deregistration should be conducted in accordance with the outcome of objection handling;

-(IV) Other circumstances stipulated by laws and administrative regulations.
+(IV) Other circumstances stipulated by laws and regulations.

-To apply for deregistration, the applicant shall submit a deregistration application form (see template in Annex 5), the initial registration certificate, and other materials required by the registration institution.
-Where the registration institution finds that the registration certificate should be deregistered, it may deregister on its own initiative and notify the original applicant by appropriate means.
+To apply for deregistration, the applicant shall submit a deregistration application form (see template in Annex 5), the Data Property Rights registration certificate, and other materials required by the registration institution.
+Where the registration institution finds that the registration certificate should be deregistered, it may deregister on its own initiative and notify the original applicant in writing.

 Chapter 5 Legal Liability